syseleven/grav-docs-metakube/pages/03.Tutorials/22.read-write-many-volumes/default.en.md

 After the NFS server and the new StorageClass are ready, you can deploy an application that uses this StorageClass to create a ReadWriteMany volume.

-For easy cleanups we create a new namespace for our tutorial:
+For easy cleanups we will create a new namespace for our tutorial:

 ```shell
 $ kubectl create namespace read-write-many-tutorial